 - your general health.

 The main treatments for chordoma are surgery and radiotherapy.
-Sometimes chemotherapy or other drugs are used.
+Occasionally chemotherapy is used.

 Surgery for chordoma